myck-prog/mediack/README.md

 # Getting Started with Create React App
-This project is hosted here https://effortless-youtiao-9133dc.netlify.app/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is hosted in https://mediack.netlify.app/ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts